alafilearnstocode/cs-150-final-project/readme.md

 ## Overview

 This repository contains the code for my final CS-150 project at Northwestern University during the winter quarter.
 The program simulates how much money a financially literate person (`fl`) versus a non-financially literate person (`nfl`) will have after 40 years of making small financial decisions.
-The simulation tracks savings, debt, rent, mortgage payments, and other financial metrics to demonstrate the long-term impact of financial literacy.
+The simulation tracks savings, debt, rent, mortgage payments to demonstrate the long-term impact of financial literacy.

 ## Key Features